-The Company shall disclose, in the Boards’ report, transactions prescribed in Section 188(1) of the Act with related parties, which are not in ordinary course of business or arm’s length basis along with the justification for entering into such transaction.
+8. Disclosures: The Company shall disclose, in the Boards’ report, transactions prescribed in Section 188(1) of the Act with related parties, which are not in the ordinary course of business or arm’s length basis along with the justification for entering into such transaction.

-b) Director or KMP or any other employee, who had entered into or authorised the contract or arrangement in violation of the RPT policy and RPT framework shall be guilty of non-compliance
+b) Director or KMP or any other employee, who had entered into or authorized the contract or arrangement in violation of the RPT policy and RPT framework shall be guilty of non-compliance

-The Audit Committee of the Company, subject to supervision of the Board, shall be the Competent Authority for investigating and taking appropriate actions/steps for prevention or remedy of any breach and/or default in complying with this Policy.
+11. Administrative Measure: The Audit Committee of the Company, subject to the supervision of the Board, shall be the Competent Authority for investigating and taking appropriate actions/steps for prevention or remedy of any breach and/or default in complying with this Policy.
 Any disciplinary action taken by the Audit Committee shall be in addition to the penal provisions of the Regulation.

-Transactions which are governed under the other applicable provisions of the Companies Act, 2013 like Section 185, 186 or 187 of the Companies Act, 2013, shall govern by the respective applicable provisions of the Act.
+14. Exemption: Transactions that are governed under the other applicable provisions of the Companies Act, 2013 like Section 185, 186 or 187 of the Companies Act, 2013, shall govern by the respectively applicable provisions of the Act.

-This Policy is established based on the provisions of the Companies Act, 2013 and as per requirement of the NHB Notification No. NHB.
+15. Policy Review: This Policy is established based on the provisions of the Companies Act, 2013 and as per the requirement of the NHB Notification No. NHB.
 HFC.
-CG-DIR.1/MD & CEO/2016 dated 9th February, 2017.
-In case of any subsequent changes in the provisions of the Act and the Rules framed thereunder, the Act and its Rules would prevail over the Policy and the provisions in the Policy would be modified in due course to make it consistent with law.
-The Board shall have the right to amend the Policy from time to time, based on recommendations of Audit Committee.
-The Policy shall be reviewed as and when required, However, it shall be reviewed earlier if need arises for the same and/ or under special circumstances, for example a change in law.
+CG-DIR.1/MD & CEO/2016 dated 9th February 2017.
+In case of any subsequent changes in the provisions of the Act and the Rules framed thereunder, the Act and its Rules would prevail over the Policy and the provisions in the Policy would be modified in due course to make it consistent with the law.
+The Board shall have the right to amend the Policy from time to time, based on recommendations of the Audit Committee.
+The Policy shall be reviewed as and when required, However, it shall be reviewed earlier if the need arises for the same and/ or under special circumstances, for example, a change in the law.